Genesis of Universitario: Unveiling the Centenary Club’s Untold Story

 In the center of page 160 of “Genesis of Universitario” an immense photograph in rectangular format shows the detail that its author mentions: the emblem of the now centenary club held with a safety pin.
 The vintage dream for future new t-shirts?
 Time and marketing will tell.

-This last factor must also do its part so that Cassis Ramírez-Gastón can carry out the second part of his editorial project, which could see the light of day during the centenary celebration.
+This last factor must also do its part so that Cassis Ramírez-Gastón can carry out the second part of his editorial project, which might see the light of day during the centenary celebration.
 “In the next book I will delve into different topics from the 1930s.
-The championships of ’34’, ’36’, and ’39’, and also the Bolivarians, which in this first installment I could only mention as small notes.
+The championships of ’34’, ’36’, and ’39’, and also the Bolivarians, which in this first installment I might only mention as small notes.
 And if Maestro Cáceres is the great figure of the first book, Lolo Fernández will be the great figure in the next one,” concludes the author.

 ABOUT THE PRESENTATION